TedLeRoy/ubuntu-motd-login-warning/README.md

 * The script should do what it does and display output to standard output.
 * The script must be executable, as with any script. `sudo chmod + x your-script-name`
 * The script should display a blank line at the beginning of its output. `echo`
-* The script should have a end with a newline character.
+* The script should end with a newline character.
 * The script should run quickly or cache its output.
 * The script filename should be preceded by a two digit number.
 * The file name should not have any file extension.